robrwo/perl-Net-CIDR-Set/README.md

 # RECENT CHANGES

-Changes for version 0.18 (2025-08-03)
+Changes for version 0.19 (2025-08-05)

 - Documentation
-    - Fixed broken Pod::Weaver configuration.
+    - Removed the separate INSTALL file.

 See the `Changes` file for more details.